 Just how pagan is Christmas?
 We won’t try to settle that debate.
 But the New England colonial Christmas increasingly irritated the Puritans, and they decided to stomp it out.

 In 1647, the reformers in England outlawed Christmas.
-And in 1659, the Puritans in New England followed suit.
+And the Puritans in Massachusetts and Connecticut soon followed suit.
 People who celebrated Christmas would be subject to a fine of five shillings.

 In 1662, a Beverly, Mass., man found himself in court for hosting a drunken gathering on Christmas Day.
 He was a troublemaker whose family frequently tangled with Puritan society.
 His wife would eventually die on the gallows, but that’s another story.

 A second glimpse of Christmas mayhem occurred on Christmas Day in 1679 in Salem, Mass.
 Joseph Foster, Benjamin Fuller, Samuel Brayebrooke and Joseph Flint decided they wanted some booze for the holiday.
 They knew 72-year-old John Rowden had made perry, a liquor made from pears.
 So they dropped in to pay him an unscheduled visit.

 Rowden told them to get out.
 Fuller refused, saying, “it was Christmas Day at night and they came to be merry and to drink perry, which was not to be had anywhere else but here and perry they would have before they went,” according to court records.
 The encounter ended in a fight and stolen property.